dataviscourse2024/group-project-johnlingmoneycancer/README.md

    - Scripts log errors if datasets or containers are unavailable, ensuring a smoother debugging process.

 4. **Customization**:
-   - Add more cancer types by extending the `cancerTypeMapping` in `cancer-visualization.js` and updating datasets accordingly.
+   - Can add more cancer types by extending the `cancerTypeMapping` in `cancer-visualization.js` and updating datasets accordingly.

 ---